harshgupta-23/Forge/README.md

 ![Architecture diagram](docs/architecture.svg)

-*The Tauri shell launches the Python sidecar automatically in production.
-In development, `start.bat` starts both independently.
-The frontend communicates with the Python backend exclusively over a local WebSocket — no HTTP server, no REST API, no external relay.*
+*The frontend communicates with the Python backend exclusively over a local WebSocket — no HTTP server, no REST API, no external relay.*

 ---